angristan/awesome-stars/README.md

 - [paramiko](https://github.com/paramiko/paramiko) - The leading native Python SSHv2 protocol library.
 - [slumber](https://github.com/samgiles/slumber) - A library that makes consuming a RESTful API easier and more convenient
 - [vaping](https://github.com/20c/vaping) - vaping is a healthy alternative to SmokePing!
-- [timeflux](https://github.com/timeflux/timeflux) - Acquisition and real-time processing of biosignals
+- [timeflux](https://github.com/timeflux/timeflux) - The programming interface for your body and mind
 - [matomo-log-analytics](https://github.com/matomo-org/matomo-log-analytics) - Import any kind of server logs in Matomo for powerful log analytics.
 Universal log file parsing and reporting.
 - [linux-gui](https://github.com/ProtonVPN/linux-gui) - GTK3 GUI client with systray, for ProtonVPN.
 Works on top of linux-cli.
 - [spotipy](https://github.com/plamere/spotipy) - A light weight Python library for the Spotify Web API